 About 1035, however, he gave up his secular calling and, avoiding the compromised luxury of Cluniac Monasteries, entered the isolated hermitage of Fonte Avellana, near Gubbio.
 Both as a Novice and as a Monk, his fervour was remarkable but led him to such extremes of self-mortification in penance that his health was affected and he developed severe insomnia.
 On his recovery, he was appointed to lecture to his fellow Monks.
-Then, at the request of St Guy of Pomposa (Guido d’Arezzo) and other heads of neighboring Monasteries, for two or three years he lectured to their brethren also and (about 1042) wrote the Vita of St. Romuald for the monks of Pietrapertosa.
-Soon after his return to Fonte Avellana he was appointed economus (manager or housekeeper) of the house by the Prior, who designated him as his successor.
-In 1043 he became Prior of Fonte Avellana, and remained so until his death in February 1072.
+Then, at the request of St Guy of Pomposa (Guido d’Arezzo) and other heads of neighbouring Monasteries, for two or three years he lectured to their brethren too and (about 1042) wrote the Vita of St. Romuald for the monks of Pietrapertosa.
+Soon after his return to Fonte Avellan, he was appointed Economus (manager or administrator) of the house by the Prior, who designated him as his successor.
+In 1043 he became Prior of Fonte Avellana and remained so until his death in February 1072.